adambirds/7days-to-die-mods/CraftableWaterFilter/README.md

 2. Extract the zip file.

-3. Upload the `BetterPaperCrafting` folder into your `7 Days To Die/Mods` folder on the server.
+3. Upload the `CraftableWaterFilter` folder into your `7 Days To Die/Mods` folder on the server.

 4. Start/Restart the server.